wp-plugins/threewp-global-news/readme.txt

 === ThreeWP Global News ===
-Tags: wp,wpmu,global,news,global news,admin news,messages,global message, global messages,admin message,admin messages,admin,news,messages
+Tags: wp,wpmu,network,global,news,global news,admin news,messages,global message, global messages,admin message,admin messages,admin,news,messages
-Requires at least: 2.9.2
+Requires at least: 3.0
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: trunk

-WP / WPMU plugin to display admin news to other users.
+WP / network plugin to display admin news to other users.

 == Description ==

-WP / WPMU plugin to display admin news to other users.
+WP / network plugin to display admin news to other users.
 Several news items can be displayed at once.

 Can be used to display blogging tips and tricks for old and new users.
 Any new users will see all news as unread.